This page will remain available for a few more weeks, but it will no longer be updated, click here to go to the latest version.

 Plastic parts are either molded in appropriate colors or plated.

-With the street version of the NSX, four versions were released under the same catalog number (12001): Right Hand Drive Japanese; RHD United Kingdom; Left Hand Drive European and LHD Acura (USA).
+With the street version of the NSX, three versions were released under the same catalog number (12001): Right Hand Drive Japanese; RHD United Kingdom and Left Hand Drive European.
 A small sticker on the box edge next to the catalog number indicates what version is in the box.
 Each region got its own version of the kit, for example only LHD kits were (officially) shipped to mainland Europe.

 There might also have been different versions made of the NSX Marshal Car (12003) kit as I seem to recall seeing a 'Spa GP' version in a shop in Belgium rather than the familiar 'Suzuka GP' version, but I have yet to find definitive proof of this.